WHAT’S IN THIS REVIEW?

 “With our Fixed IP feature, you can reserve an IP address on the VPN server.
 This way you will be assigned the same IP address every time that you connect to that specific VPN server.
 But if a server is very loaded, there is a possibility that someone else will get that IP address.”

-Take their one-month plan, priced at $12.95.
-That puts it in line with some of the bigger names in the industry, such as ExpressVPN.
+Take their one-month plan, priced at $7.95.
+That makes it significantly cheaper than many of the bigger names in the industry, such as ExpressVPN.

-The same is true if you check out their annual deal, priced at $8.32 per month.
-That’s expensive for a yearly plan, and you’ll have to pay the entire amount upfront.
+The same is true if you check out their annual deal, priced at $4.99 per month.
+That’s not bad for a yearly plan, although you’ll have to pay the entire amount upfront.

 As well as traditional payment options such as credit card and PayPal, you’ll also be able to make a purchase via wire transfer, or with the following cryptocurrencies: